turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * Create a video of your team navigating through your app via a keyboard and screen reader.
 * Implement an animation using CSS and SASS.
 * Create and implement a new feature for your application (run this by instructors first).
+* Your app should be **fully responsive** from mobile devices - tablets - laptops - large monitors